joeycato/tiktok-favesave/README.md

 3. Wait for TikTok to process your request.

-⚠️ **Important:** With the U.S. TikTok ban expected to take effect on Sunday, January 19, 2025, request your data as soon as possible to ensure you have enough time to download and preserve your videos.
+⚠️ **Update:** While the TikTok ban is now in effect, it looks like you're still able to download your data ( at least if you access their site from your web browser )

 4. Once your data is ready, download it from TikTok and extract the folder.